gradle/gradle/subprojects/docs/src/docs/release/notes.md

 	* Add `contentsCompression` property to Zip and Tar task to specify the compression level of the archive

-* Barry Pitman - maven conversion problem (GRADLE-2645)
+* Barry Pitman - Fixed maven conversion problem (GRADLE-2645)

 * Kallin Nagelberg - Fixed grammar in the SourceSetOutput documentation

+* Klaus Illusioni - Fixed Eclipse wtp component generation issue (GRADLE-2653)

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).